What Is NTFS? Everything about NTFS File System

 - FreeBSD, NetBSD, Solaris, OpenBSD (read-only), ReactOS (read-only).

-Main Features or Advantages of NTFS File System
+NTFS File System Features

 - Store, read, write, and organize files on HDDs/SSDs/USBs/SDs on Windows systems.